 The reason for this is that strictly speaking it is not a soundproofing material.

-Acoustic foam is designed to reduce echo, specifically in sound recording studios or cinemas.
+Acoustic foam (not to be confused with styrofoam) is designed to reduce echo, specifically in sound recording studios or cinemas.

 It isn’t designed to block sound but rather is intended to improve sound quality in a room.